-Name Comments DiplBw.
-Thomas Doyle joint representation together with another member of the Management Board or with an authorized signatory (Prokurist) since January 29, 2016 DiplIng.
-Claudia Rainbacher joint representation together with another member of the Management Board or with an authorized signatory (Prokurist) since April 16, 2018 Mag.
-Karin Sorger joint representation together with another member of the Management Board or with an authorized signatory (Prokurist) from March 1, 2016 to December 31, 2019 Dr. Bernd Fröhler joint representation together with another member of the Management Board or with an authorized signatory (Prokurist) since January 1, 2020
+Name Comments Dr. Bernd Fröhler joint representation together with another member of the Management Board or with an authorized signatory (Prokurist) since January 01, 2020 DiplIng.
+Claudia Rainbacher joint representation together with another member of the Management Board or with an authorized signatory (Prokurist) since April 16, 2018 Dipl.
+Bw.
+Thomas Doyle joint representation together with another member of the Management Board or with an authorized signatory (Prokurist) from January 29, 2016 to October 31, 2020

-Dipl.-Bw.
-Thomas Doyle is Chairman of the Management Board.
-In the event of a tie, he will have the casting vote.
-The Chairman of the Management Board is also responsible for the material coordination of the business areas of the Management Board.
+Following the departure of Dipl.-Bw.
+Thomas Doyle as of October 31, 2020, Dr. Bernd Fröhler was appointed Speaker of the Management Board.
+In the event of a tie, the Management Board may request a decision by the annual general meeting.
+The Speaker of the Management Board is also responsible for the material coordination of the business areas of the Management Board.
 He has the right and the duty to ensure the implementation of the rules of procedure and consistency of management in the Management Board.